-Editors' note: In 2004, Elaine Scarry described in Boston Review how the Patriot Act inverts the Constitution's commitment to government transparency and citizen opacity.
-Laws and official actions, Scarry explained, are to be visible for all to see, while individual lives are to be out of government's sightlines.
-With the recent revelation that the National Security Agency, following authority supposedly granted by the Patriot Act, has been secretly collecting information on millions of Americans, Scarry's idea has been echoed by numerous observers and reporters, such as Glenn Greenwald.
-Here is an excerpt from her 2004 story, Resolving to Resist.
-For more, buy Scarry's book Rule of Law, Misrule of Men.
+Editors’ Note: In 2004, Elaine Scarry described in Boston Review how the Patriot Act inverts the Constitution’s commitment to government transparency and citizen opacity.
+Laws and official actions, Scarry explained, are to be visible for all to see, while individual lives are to be out of government’s sightlines.
+With the recent revelation that the National Security Agency, following authority supposedly granted by the Patriot Act, has been secretly collecting information on millions of Americans, Scarry’s idea has been echoed by numerous observers and reporters, such as Glenn Greenwald.
+What follows is an excerpt from her 2004 story, Resolving to Resist.

 If many members of Congress failed to read the Patriot Act during its swift passage, it is in part because that act is almost unreadable.
 The Patriot Act is written as an extended sequence of additions to and deletions from previously existing statutes.
 In making these alterations, it often instructs the bewildered reader to insert three words into paragraph X of statute Y without ever providing the full sentence that is altered either in its original or its amended form.
 Only someone who had scores of earlier statutes open to the relevant pages could step painstakingly through the revisions.
 On the issue of electronic surveillance alone, the Patriot Act modifies the Electronic Communications Privacy Act, the Foreign Intelligence Surveillance Act, the Cable Act, the Federal Wiretap Statutes, and the Federal Rules of Criminal Procedure.
 Reading the Patriot Act is like being forced to spend the night on the steps outside the public library, trying to infer the sentences in the books inside by listening to hundreds of mice chewing away on the pages.